morgangoode/movie-recommendation-systems/README.md

 This ranking model can incorporate a wide variety of features, including the kinds of user and movie biases we’ve calculated.
 Many state-of-the-art recommender systems in industry employ such a solution.

 ## For more information
-See the full analysis in the Jupyter Notebook or review this <a href "https://github.com/morgangoode/movie-recommendation-systems/blob/morgan/movie-recommendation-systems-presentation.pdf">presentation</a>.
+See the full analysis in the Jupyter Notebook or review this  [presentation](https://github.com/morgangoode/movie-recommendation-systems/blob/morgan/movie-recommendation-systems-presentation.pdf).

 ## Repository Structure